How do business credit cards for bad credit work?

 Your credit score gives lenders an indication of how creditworthy you are, based on how well you’ve managed your finances in the past.
-A low credit score indicates that either you haven’t taken out credit before, or you may have the following showing on your credit report:
+A low credit score indicates that either you haven’t taken out credit before, or you may have certain negative markers on your credit history, including things like:

 - missed or late payments

 - County Court Judgements (CCJs), bankruptcy or Individual Voluntary Arrangements (IVA)